SotaYoshida/NuclearToolkit.jl/README.md

 ## How to cite

-When you use `NuclearToolkit.jl`, please consider to cite:
+When you use `NuclearToolkit.jl` in your work, please cite:

 > Ref: (in prep.)